-Senior Living SMART recently interviewed Mike Miller, CEO of Primo Solutions to discuss mind-blowing data gathered from doing over 100,000 mystery shops (phone and in-person) of senior living sales professionals.
+Senior Living SMART recently interviewed Mike Miller, CEO of Primo Solutions, to discuss senior living mystery shopping.
+He has mind-blowing data gathered from doing over 100,000 mystery shops (phone and in-person) of senior living sales professionals.

 RESULT: 90% of questions asked by the Sales Counselor are closed-ended questions, which makes it nearly impossible to build rapport.

 SLS: What are some of the best open-ended questions that every sales counselor should ask?

 MM: I normally do not provide a list of open-ended questions because it can be different for everyone.
 However, one of the best questions I love to ask the adult child/family member is this: “When you are not taking care of mom/dad, what are some of the things you enjoy doing?”
 Not only does this open the door to building rapport with the adult child, but it also puts the sales counselor in a closing posture.
 Saying that, I am including a list of “Starter Questions” that sales counselors can use to get a conversation started as well as transition through the sales process.

 RESULT: 98% of the Sales Counselors talked more than 70% during the entire call.